kerberizer/archzfs-git/README.md

-These are Arch Linux PKGBUILDs for ZFS on Linux (ZoL) based on the Git master branch.
-They are based on the wonderful work done by [@demizer](https://github.com/demizer) at [demizer/archzfs](https://github.com/demizer/archzfs).
-The PKGBUILDs are here for information purposes and are **not** supposed to be used on production systems unless you really know what you are doing.
+These are [Arch](https://www.archlinux.org/) Linux [PKGBUILDs](https://wiki.archlinux.org/index.php/PKGBUILD) for [ZFS on Linux](http://zfsonlinux.org/) (ZoL) based on the [master branch](https://github.com/zfsonlinux/zfs).

+The PKGBUILDs were started as a fork of the wonderful work done by [@demizer](https://github.com/demizer) to be tailored for my own needs.
+They have thus since diverged in some ways from the original.
+Feel free to use them if you like—I tend to update them pretty often—but please also understand that, unfortunately, **I cannot offer any support for them**.
+Unless you really know what you're doing, I strongly suggest that you instead use the semi-official packages at [archzfs/archzfs](https://github.com/archzfs/archzfs).

 **Important notice:** ZFS will fail to load properly the pools and datasets without the right systemd units enabled.
 A [preset](https://www.freedesktop.org/software/systemd/man/systemd.preset.html) file with sane defaults is included.
 It can be easily applied by e.g. running the following command: